phu004/JavaRTS/README.md

 ### About the AI: ###

-- AI does not cheat, its vision are limited by fog of war, and it doesn't have any advantage in resource gathering.
+- AI does not cheat, its vision is limited by fog of war, and it doesn't have any advantage in resource gathering.
 - AI will send scout unit to look for player's bases and figure out player's army composition.
-It will use this info to change its own army composition, and make decisions on when and where to attack (normal/hard difficulty).
+It will use this info to adjust its own army composition, and make decisions on when/where to attack (normal/hard difficulty).
 - AI will expand to a different mining location when the current one is running low.
 - During battle, AI will pick off weakened player units first (hard difficulty).
 - During travelling AI units will wait for each other to avoid being scattered all over the map (normal/hard difficulty).